lj-ditrapani/16-bit-computer-specification/assembler/assembly-language.md

 Data Section
 ============

-The data section allows the programmer to easily define initial values for the computer's data ROM.
+The data section allows the programmer to easily define values for the computer's data ROM.
 The data section does not effect the program ROM.
 There are 4 data commands.

-Value commands:
+Data commands:
 - word
 - array
 - fill-array